joonhyoo/japanese-learning-calendar/README.md

 - [ ] create user stories to build proper scope
 - [ ] add bonus statistics like amount of daily lessons, and percent of the year complete maybe
 - [ ] update to typescript
+- [ ] responsive design on mobile (will expand on this later: need to come up with elegant solutions for this)